Some shifts ahead for Seattle's cultural landscape

 Here is a handy guide to some noteworthy exits and entrances of cultural execs:

 Seattle Symphony Orchestra.
-After ovations from musicians and audiences alike, as well as three Grammy Awards for the symphony’s classical musical recordings, the dynamic French maestro Ludovic Morlot announced he’ll be moving on after eight years as music director.
+After eight years winning ovations from musicians and audiences alike, as well as three Grammy Awards for the symphony’s classical musical recordings, the dynamic French maestro Ludovic Morlot announced he’ll be moving on after eight years as music director.

 What can we expect from Dausgaard when he officially takes the helm?
 Likely more Scandinavian music.
 (He won plaudits here conducting in an SSO festival of works by the Finnish composer Sibelius.)
 Also, there’s Dausgaard’s good relations with SSO musicians and his lively, engaging personality at the podium.
 And one expects a continuation of the organization’s successful attempts to reach out to young music lovers via a popular late-night concert series instituted by Morlot as well as commissions for new works by modern composers.